Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wondunna among the top 25% of areas assessed nationwide

-AreaSearch analysis indicates that Wondunna recorded approximately 63 residential properties granted approval annually over the past five financial years, totalling an estimated 319 homes.
-As of FY26, 29 approvals have been recorded.
-On average, 1.4 people moved to the area per dwelling built between FY21 and FY25.
-The market shows a good balance between supply and demand, supporting stable conditions with new properties constructed at an average value of $366,000.
+AreaSearch analysis of ABS building approval numbers shows Wondunna recorded around 63 residential properties granted approval annually over the past five financial years, totalling an estimated 319 homes.
+So far in FY26, 29 approvals have been recorded.
+On average, 1.4 people moved to the area per dwelling built between FY21 and FY25, indicating a good balance between supply and demand.
+New properties are constructed at an average value of $366,000.

-This financial year has seen $3.8 million in commercial approvals, indicating limited commercial development focus compared to the Rest of Qld.
-Wondunna records elevated construction activity, 47.0% above the regional average per person over the past five years, maintaining good buyer choice while supporting existing property values.
-This level is significantly above the national average, reflecting robust developer interest in the area.
-New development consists of 80.0% detached houses and 20.0% medium and high-density housing, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-This shows a considerable change from the current housing mix (currently 99.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+This financial year has seen $3.8 million in commercial approvals, suggesting limited commercial development focus compared to residential construction.
+Compared to the Rest of Qld, Wondunna's construction levels were 47.0% above the regional average per person over the five-year period, supporting buyer choice and existing property values.
+However, development activity has moderated recently.
+This level is significantly above the national average, indicating robust developer interest in the area.
+New development consists of 80.0% detached houses and 20.0% medium and high-density housing, preserving the area's low density nature while addressing shifting lifestyle demands and affordability requirements.

 Frequently Asked Questions - Development